OpenValue-D/Openrewrite_Workshop/01_intro/ASSIGNMENT.md

 - choose the proper recipe to rename the package
 - create a rewrite.yml with a custom recipe containing the configuration for the rename package recipe
 - run the custom recipe and examine the results

+## Hints
+- use the discover command to find the proper recipes
+- another source for recipes is on the [website](https://docs.openrewrite.org/recipes)